 There are certain important things every writer should look for when hiring an editor.
 Not all editors and editing companies are created equal.
-So to sort through the editorial slush pile, there are things you can look for that will ensure a professional and positive editing experience.
+So sorting through the editorial slush pile, there are things you can look for that will ensure a professional and positive editing experience.

-Now he has to make up an invoice based on memory.
-As far as price, what if you are on a budget, and the editor comes back to you and tells you that it took more hours than planned.
+Now she has to make up an invoice based on memory.
+As far as price, what if you are on a budget, and the editor comes back to you and tells you it took more hours than planned?
 Then it comes to more than your desired budget.
-Lastly, is there any way to verify the actual amount of time that editor has spent on your book or other project?
+Last, is there any way to verify the actual time that editor has spent on your book or other project?